aman-1998/Full_Stack_Java_Development/README.md

 <img src="https://img.shields.io/badge/-Eclipse-blueviolet" height=30/>

 <h2><strong>Note:-</strong></h2>
 The folders are named as <i>conceptName_NserialNo</i>, for example Scriplet_N21, Session_Management_N22, etc. It is recommended to follow the order while learning.
-This tutorial will be extremely benificial for those who want to learn full stack development and also this will prepare the base for advanced topics like Spring, Spring Boot etc.
+This tutorial will be extremely beneficial for those who want to learn full stack development and also this will prepare the base for advanced topics like Spring, Spring Boot etc.